alvivar/bite/README.md

 ## Things that I would like to add

-- Auth
+- Auth (Soon, working on a Tokio/Warp proxy with security)
 - The BTree on disk, serialized correctly instead of json
-- "Only on memory" should be an option
+- "Only on memory" should be optional
-- You should be able to send several instructions at the same time, and receive responses accordinly?
+- A small query language (so fun)
 - Maybe some kind of lists?
-- Support ints, floats and bools, everything is a string at the moment
+- Support ints, floats and bools, not just strings (?)